christopherdally/alans-garage-website/README.md

 1. Changes to styling to stop overlay on page for header and reviews div
 2. Added pictures to services pages
 3. Format documents
+4. Change styling to contact page on mobiles
+5. Added contact form thank you page

 ### Validator Testing